Are you looking for a simple fall dessert to serve at Thanksgiving or Christmas? This McCormick pumpkin pie is it!

 Here’s how to make whipped cream at home:

-In a large bowl, beat together the heavy cream, sugar, and vanilla with an electric mixer on high speed until stiff peaks form.
+- In a large bowl, beat together the ingredients with an electric mixer on high speed until stiff peaks form.
 Refrigerate it until you’re ready to serve it.

 - The colder the cream, the better it’ll whip.